Skip to content

 Build with samples

-You can optionally build the SDK with the provided samples.
-Note that by enabling the samples, the sources will depend on SDL2, which will be automatically fetched by vcpkg for you.
+You can optionally build the SDK with the bundled samples.
+Note that by enabling the samples, the sources will depend on SDL2, which will be automatically fetched for you.

-To enable the samples, add -DBUILD_SAMPLES:BOOL=TRUE to the previous CMake command.
+To enable the samples, add --build_samples=y to the previous XMake command.

 Once the generation is done, you can build the SDK with the following command:

-The SDK installs itself in the same folder as the sources, in the sdk directory.
+This will deploy the SDK in the same folder as the sources, in the sdk directory.
+You can change the output directory with the -o option.

 Install the SDK

-Once you have a copy of the SDK, to install it you just need to add a AM_SDK_PATH environment variable in your system, that points to the path of the sdk directory generated by the CMake install command.
+Once you have a copy of the SDK, to install it you need to add a AM_SDK_PATH environment variable in your system.
+That environment variable should point to the path of the output directory used when deploying the SDK.

 Info

-By installing the SDK through the upcoming Amplitude Studio, the environment variable will be automatically set.
+By installing the SDK through Amplitude Studio, the environment variable will be automatically set.

 That's it!
 You can now use Amplitude Audio SDK in your projects!